A Model and Survey of Distributed Data-Intensive Systems: Introduction

 To develop our model and compile our taxonomy and survey, we started from works appearing in top tier conferences and journals in the area of database and distributed systems in the last twenty years.
 We then checked the systems they were citing, including commercial products not presented in scientific publications.
-We only considered work presenting concrete software systems (not individual algorithms or mechanisms), with a strong focus on data management and processing problems (not compute-intensive problems such as computer simulations), having a distributed architecture.
-Without pretending to embrace all possible systems, we are confident that our taxonomy and survey captures all key design strategies adopted in data-intensive systems.
+To remain focused on our goal of surveying existing systems, we skipped works only presenting individual algorithms or mechanisms, and we concentrated on systems addressing data management and processing problems, not compute-intensive problems such as computer simulations.
+From this large background of material and our own past experience in the area, we derived our model and the relevant dimensions to classify systems.
+Without pretending to embrace all possible systems and issues, we are confident that this survey captures the key design strategies adopted in currently available distributed data-intensive systems.

-Our work contributes to the research areas that gravitate around data-intensive systems in various ways: \begin{inparaenum}[(i)] \item it enables a precise and unbiased comparison of their features; \item it offers a global view of the research in the field, organized around a well defined taxonomy; \item it promotes cross-fertilization between communities, defining a vocabulary and conceptual framework that they can use to exchange ideas and solutions to common problems; \item it highlights consolidated results and open challenges, and helps identifying promising research directions. \end{inparaenum}
+Our work contributes to the research areas that gravitate around data-intensive systems in various ways: \begin{inparaenum}[(i)] \item it enables an unbiased comparison of their features; \item it offers a broad view of the research in the field \item it promotes cross-fertilization between communities, defining a vocabulary and conceptual framework that they can use to exchange ideas and solutions to common problems; \item it highlights consolidated results and open challenges, and helps identifying promising research directions. \end{inparaenum}